law17/resmod-solutions/_pages/about.md

 ## Who We Are

-Resmod Solutions is an independent consultancy specialising in advanced subsurface modelling and simulation for carbon storage, hydrogen storage, and upstream oil & gas.
+StrataFlux Energy is an independent consultancy specialising in advanced subsurface modelling and simulation for carbon storage, hydrogen storage, and upstream oil & gas.

 We provide technical expertise in reservoir simulation, geochemical modelling, reactive transport analysis, uncertainty assessment, and computational workflows to support energy companies, researchers, academic institutions, and project developers.